Table of Contents

-The doctrine of apostolic succession is the belief that the twelve apostles passed on their authority to successors, who then passed the apostolic authority on to their successors and continuing throughout the ages to this day.
+The doctrine of Apostolic Succession is the belief that the twelve apostles passed on their authority to successors, who then passed the apostolic authority on to their successors and continuing throughout the ages to this day.

 However, nowhere in the New Testament are any of the twelve apostles recorded as passing on their apostolic authority to successors.
-Jesus ordained the apostles to build the foundation of the church (Ephesians 2:20).
-The church does not need apostolic successors to continue but rather it needs the teachings of the apostles accurately recorded and preserved.
-And that is exactly what God has provided in His Word (Ephesians 1:13; Colossians 1:5; 2 Timothy 2:15; 4:2).
+Jesus ordained the apostles to build the foundation of the church. “having been built on the foundation of the apostles and prophets, Jesus Christ Himself being the chief cornerstone” (Ephesians 2:20).

 The Bible is very clear that the Lord adopts people into His church who may not have any apostolic succession.
 For instance, the apostle Paul, was not trained by Jesus or the apostles directly, and yet was called by the Lord to lead in the church.
 Also, Martin Luther, is another example of a Christian leader who received the calling of God through the study of the Word not through the apostolic succession.
 And there are many other examples through the history of the Christian Church.